shastaxc/silver-libs/README.md

 **Implementation**

-In your job file after `include`ing SilverLibs and Mote libs, add the following:
+In your job file at the beginning of the `job_setup` function, add the following:
 ```
 silibs.use_weapon_rearm = true
 ```